Indsyra/Python-projects/Working with data/README.md

 ## JSON Files
 What a lesson!
 I have to admit that I truly enjoyed working on the lesson project "The Mini To-Do List".
 Having already worked with Json in my career, this is a practical real-world usage, knowing that sometimes I can be messy in my planning.
 I am thrilled to see how this can be enhanced throughout the 100-Projects challenge.

+## API
+It's always a pleasure to perform API requests then to browse the response content.
+The Weather App API project aimed to display current weather only.
+The teacher wanted to go further by save weather records in a file and check the weather forecast for the next five days